History of Ghana: British rule of the Gold Coast: the colonial era

 In the meantime, the British became interested in the Northern Territories north of Ashanti, which they believed would forestall the advances of the French and the Germans.
 After 1896 protection was extended to northern areas whose trade with the coast had been controlled by Ashanti.
 In 1898 and 1899, European colonial powers amicably demarcated the boundaries between the Northern Territories and the surrounding French and German colonies.
 The Northern Territories of the Gold Coast Protectorate was established as British protectorate on 26 September 1901.
 Unlike the Ashanti Colony, the Northern Territories were not annexed.
 However, like the Ashanti Colony they were placed under the authority of a resident commissioner who was responsible to the Governor of the Gold Coast.
 The Governor ruled both Ashanti and the Northern Territories by proclamations until 1946.

 With the north under British control, the three territories of the Gold Coast—the Colony (the coastal regions), Ashanti, and the Northern Territories—became, for all practical purposes, a single political unit, or crown colony, known as the Gold Coast.
 The borders of present-day Ghana were realized in May 1956 when the people of the Volta region, known as British Mandated Togoland, a vote was made in a plebiscite on whether British Togoland should become part of modern Ghana; the Togoland Congress voted 42% against.
 58% of votes opted for integration.

 Colonial administration

-Beginning in 1850, the coastal regions increasingly came under control of the governor of the British fortresses, who was assisted by the Executive Council and the Legislative Council.
-The Executive Council was a small advisory body of European officials that recommended laws and voted taxes, subject to the governor's approval.
-The Legislative Council included the members of the Executive Council and unofficial members initially chosen from British commercial interests.
-After 1900 three chiefs and three other Africans were added to the Legislative Council, though the inclusion of Africans from Ashanti and the Northern Territories did not take place until much later.

 The gradual emergence of centralized colonial government brought about unified control over local services, although the actual administration of these services was still delegated to local authorities.
 Specific duties and responsibilities came to be clearly delineated, and the role of traditional states in local administration was also clarified.
 The structure of local government had its roots in traditional patterns of government.
 Village councils of chiefs and elders were responsible for the immediate needs of individual localities, including traditional law and order and the general welfare.
 The councils ruled by consent rather than by right: though chosen by the ruling class, a chief continued to rule because he was accepted by his people.